janekb04/job_system/README.md

 ## Wait-free-ness

 Being wait-free means that it is guaranteed that all threads are always making progress - that there are no threads which are sleeping, waiting or in other way blocked.
-This job system is almost wait free - assuming that it has work to do.
+This job system is almost wait free - it is wait free as long as it has work to do.

 A worker thread can block only in one place - inside `execuctor::pop`, while waiting for new jobs to be written to the global queue.
 It is a busy wait, so it will resume practically